 Remington Row isn’t a catalyst for the neighborhood as much as it is an extension of the community’s spirit.
-This is one part of a larger plan to invigorate and invest in one of Baltimore’s great neighborhoods.
-Its developer, Seawall, has been active in creating new developments and economic opportunities with the community for years.
+The project is the keystone project in a larger plan to invigorate and invest in one of Baltimore’s great historic neighborhoods.
+Its developer, Seawall, had been active in creating new developments and economic opportunities with the community for years.
 Renovated rowhomes, adaptive reuse for teacher housing, creative restaurants, coffee shops and bars, a local theater troupe’s new home, and most recently R House market.
 Remington Row was by far the most ambitious of these undertakings and lies at the heart of the revitalized district.
 Its mix of uses and community resources activate the street and engages the community.
 A 30’ deep sidewalk the length of Remington Avenue has been creatively transformed into a series of outdoor spaces.
 Lush landscape, seating, specialty lighting, wood accents and a continuous canopy transform this sidewalk into Remington’s Living Room.

-13,500 sf retail
+13,500 sf of Retail Space

-27,500 sf office
+27,500 sf of Office Space